cdc-sys/more-hints/README.md

 # more-hints
-stupid mod i made that allows you to have more hint messages in play layer
+stupid mod i made that adds hint messages for all the official levels

 sorry if the code is terrible